The Animal Cognition Web Site (Psychology 26) Dr.Robert Cook's Home Page Avian Visual Cognition - The cyberbook

 Grading

 Grades are based on performance from two exams, term paper, and classroom participation.
-Grading is based on a cumulative Z-score based scoring system explained in class
+Grading is based on a cumulative Z-score based scoring system that will be fully explained in class

 CLASS PARTICIPATION (5%)